faircast/superpoint_graph/README.md

 * `./partition/*` - Partition code (geometric partitioning and superpoint graph construction)
 * `./learning/*` - Learning code (superpoint embedding and contextual segmentation).

+Scripts you will use:
+ - `./partition/partition.py` - Script to generate SPG and create features, it uses functions of `./partition/provider.py`
+ - `./learning/main.py` - Script to train models or to infer on a dataset, it uses functions of `./learninge/spg.py` and `./learning/datasetname_dataset.py` (you should create this second script to preprocess your dataset)
+  - `./partition/visualize.py` - Script to generate .ply files to visualize the results (ground truth, predictions, errors ...).
+It uses functions of `./partition/provider.py`

 ## Requirements